Hagar Ehrlich Hacster

 My husband passed away from liver disease at the age of 55 — so young.
 I was left alone and did not want to remarry.

-No coffee, no meeting new people.
+I didn’t want to go to coffee, and I didn’t want to meet new people.
 I had one husband whom I loved very much, and that is it.
 I do not need a replacement.

 This is what life wanted.
 I accept it.